 Ok, now we have that out of the way.
 How do we get started?

 Click on the Shop tab.
-If you are reading this, it is right up top on the right hand side.
-Order a vermicomposting bin.
+If you are reading this, it is right up top on the right-hand side.
+Order a vermicomposting bin (found in the Gardening Equipment section).
 I recommend the Worm Factory.
 If you feel the need, the Worm Factory 360 is a little fancier.
 Go for it, you deserve it.

 Why am I telling you to buy something?
 Simple.
 Review excuses one through four.
 This leaps over them in a single bound.
 We will cover building your own bin in a future post but the reality is 99% of the folks reading this will not build their own bin.
 I know this for a fact.
 I have talked to literary hundreds of folks who want to get started vermicomposting.
 Ninety percent want to buy a bin.
 Nine percent claim they will build a bin, but never do (review excuses one through four).
 One percent will build a bin.
 This particular post is for the 99% percent who need it.
 If you are in the minority and are not lying to yourself, then wait for the future post on building your own bin.